spookybear0/macros.py/README.md

 ## Macros in python

-macros.py is an implemention of macros similar to ones found in C using `!` to define macros
+macros.py is an implemention of macros similar to ones found in C using a custom codec to implement a feature into python

 Guido van Rossum would hate me